Dozens of students abducted from forestry college in northwest Nigeria

 “We came out for dawn prayers, at 5:20 a.m., and saw some of the students, teachers and security personnel all over the school premises.
 They told us that gunmen raided the school and abducted some of the students.”

-Salisu said she had seen military personnel taking the remaining students into the academy.
+Salisu said he had seen military personnel taking the remaining students into the academy.

 On Friday morning, relatives of students gathered at the gates of the college, which was surrounded by around 20 army trucks.